|

 the KwaZulu-Natal region, of insurance fraudsters targeting AIDS victims by

 taking out life insurance policies in their name and cashing in on their deaths.
+A particularly gruesome case of insurance fraud was brought to light

 this week of a syndicate that targeted a twelve year old boy who is suffering